mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

      CRhinoCommand::result MakeObjectColor(ON_SimpleArray<const CRhinoObject*>& objectList);
    };

-   // The one and only CCommandV5PageTest object.
+   // The one and only CPropertiesPageCommand object.
-   // Do NOT create any other instance of a CCommandV5PageTest class. static class CPropertiesPageCommand thePropertiesPageCommand;
+   // Do NOT create any other instance of a CPropertiesPageCommand class. static class CPropertiesPageCommand thePropertiesPageCommand;

    CRhinoCommand::result CPropertiesPageCommand::RunCommand( const CRhinoCommandContext& context )